dreamcatchme/documentation-markdown/iri/introduction/overview.md

 # IOTA node software (IRI)

-The IRI (IOTA reference implementation) is open-source Java software that you can [run](/how-to-guides/running-the-iri.md) on a computer to participate in an IOTA network.
-Any computer that runs the IRI is known as an IRI node.
+When computers send data through a network, they must send it according to a set of rules, called a protocol.
+In an IOTA network, data is sent as transactions to IRI nodes, which are computers that run the IOTA reference implementation (IRI).

-The IRI contains a default protocol that defines what a valid transaction is, what a confirmed transaction is, and how IRI nodes should communicate with each other.
+The IRI is open-source Java software that defines the IOTA protocol for what a valid transaction is, what a confirmed transaction is, and how IRI nodes should send transactions among each other.
+You can [run the IRI](/how-to-guides/running-the-iri.md) on a computer to participate in an IOTA network.

-The primary purpose of the IRI is to do the following:
+IRI nodes are the core of an IOTA network.
+They perform the following key functions:

 * [Validate transactions](/iri/concepts/transaction-validation.md)
 * [Append valid transactions to a ledger](/iri/concepts/the-distributed-ledger.md)
 * [Agree on the global state of the distributed ledger](/iri/concepts/the-distributed-ledger.md) with other IRI nodes in the same IOTA network (reach consensus)
-* [Allow clients to connect to the IRI](/iri/how-to-guides/interacting-with-the-iri.md) so that they can interact with the ledger and have their transactions appended it
+* [Allow client computers to connect to the IRI](/iri/how-to-guides/interacting-with-the-iri.md) so that they can interact with the ledger and have their transactions appended it

+Without IRI nodes, IOTA networks wouldn't exist.
+No one would be able to send transactions because there would be no way of recording who sent what to whom.

+Here are some benefits of [running your own IRI node](/iri/how-to-guides/running-the-iri.md):
-By [running the IRI](/iri/how-to-guides/running-the-iri.md), you have your own direct access to an IOTA network so you can interact with the ledger whenever you like.
-On the other hand, if you don't run the IRI, you are reliant on connecting to someone else's computer before you can interact with the ledger.
+* You have your own direct access to a ledger on an IOTA network instead of having to connect to someone else's IRI node
+* You help the IOTA network to become more distributed by adding to the number of ledgers and validating your neighbor IRI node's transactions

 ## Limitations

-The IRI is not client software, so it doesn't create or sign transactions (it's not a wallet).
-To create or sign transactions, you must use client software such as the Trinity wallet or a client library.
+The IRI receives transactions and records them in its ledger, it doesn't create or sign transactions.
+To create or sign transactions, you must use client software such as the Trinity wallet or a client library and send the transactions to an IRI node.